MultiQC/MultiQC/docs/markdown/ai/index.md

 If you're using OpenAI or Anthropic you can choose the exact model used for report summaries.
 This is done by setting `ai_model` in the MultiQC config.

-- Anthropic:
-  - Model names must begin with `claude`
+- Anthropic model names must begin with `claude`
   - Default: `claude-3-5-sonnet-latest`.
 Tested with `claude-3-5-sonnet` and `claude-3-5-haiku`.
-- OpenAI:
-  - Model names must being with `gpt`
+- OpenAI model names must being with `gpt`
   - Default: `gpt-4o`.
 Tested with `gpt-4o`.

 This model will then be used during report generation and also set as the default toolbox panel setting for browser report summaries.